 There are many treatments available for patients who snore.
-If you only snore when on your back, you may consider sewing a pocket onto the back of your pajamas and putting a tennis ball in it.
-This will keep you turned to one side, and is effective for some people.
-Avoiding excess alcohol and sedative medication can help.
-Losing weight will often help, especially if you are overweight.
-Some oral appliances may also serve to pull the tongue and jaw forward, helping with snoring.
+If you only snore when on your back, consider sewing a pocket onto the back of your pajamas and putting a tennis ball in it to keep yourself turned over one side.
+Avoiding excess alcohol can also help if this is what’s causing the problem (as well as sedative medication).
+Losing weight will often help with stopping snoring too.

 Our patients have been gratified to know about these simple procedures, which have helped them so much.
 Please give us a call at (901) 761-9720 and let us know if you would like additional information.